What is Regression Testing?

 - Recommended Reading

-Regression testing is like a verification method.
-Test cases are generally automated as test cases are required to execute again and again and running the same test cases again and again manually is time consuming and tedious one too.
+Regression test is like a verification method.
+Test cases are generally automated as test cases are required to execute again and again and running the same test cases again and again manually is time-consuming and tedious one too.

 Example, Consider a product X, in which one of the functionality is to trigger confirmation, acceptance, and dispatched emails when Confirm, Accept and Dispatch buttons are clicked.